margaretmf/margaretmf.github.io/poetry.md

 ## Home ##

 ## Religious Liberty ##
-Christian Science embraces all religions, all churches, and all of humanity.
+Christian Science embraces all religions, all churches, all races, and all of humanity.
 America does too.
 America was founded with a love for religious freedom and religious liberty, though there are debates over what this means to people.
 I love all the churches, I love all the people, and I love that God forgives everyone and speaks to everyone.